-We set the bus routes and schedules, provide public transport information and contract the service delivery to specialist public transport operators
+We set the bus routes, schedules, provide public transport information and contract the service delivery to specialist public transport operators (PTOs).

-The current PTOs in our region are Go Bus Transport (Dunedin), Ritchies Transport (Dunedin and Queenstown) and Real NZ (Queenstown ferry).
+The current PTOs in our region are Go Bus Transport (Dunedin), Ritchies Transport (Dunedin and Queenstown), Real NZ (Queenstown ferry).
 They provide the buses, ferries, drivers and depots and are responsible for ensuring services are delivered to the timetables.

 We also manage the Total Mobility Scheme in Otago.
-These services provide door-to-door public transport for disabled people who cannot easily use our buses or ferry.
+These services provide door-to-door public transport for people with disabilities or long term impairments who cannot easily use our buses or ferry.
 Total Mobility is a nationwide scheme whose services are delivered by contracted taxi and mobility vehicle operators.

 People can also travel around Otago using transport options not currently subsidised by ORC, including exempt inter-regional services and Ministry of Education school services that connect rural areas to schools (Figure 3).
 As of 2025, Otago's public transport system consists of the following services:

-- the Orbus urban bus network comprising 23 bus routes in Dunedin and five bus routes in Queenstown - one ferry service in Queenstown - Total Mobility services in Dunedin, Ōamaru, Queenstown, Wānaka and Balclutha - "exempt" services which are not currently funded by ORC - · Ministry of Education school services which primarily connect rural areas to their closest available schools.
+- The Orbus urban bus network comprising 23 bus routes in Dunedin and five bus routes in Queenstown - One ferry service in Queenstown - Total Mobility services in Dunedin, Ōamaru, Queenstown, Wānaka and Balclutha - "Exempt" services which are not currently funded by ORC - Ministry of Education school services which primarily connect rural areas to their closest available schools

-Public transport infrastructure such as bus stops, shelters and interchanges are provided in collaboration with our territorial authorities and NZTA.
+Public transport infrastructure such as bus stops, shelters and interchanges are provided in collaboration with our territorial authorities and NZTA Waka Kotahi.

-Territorial authorities and NZTA are also responsible for designing and regulating roads, though ORC collaborates with them in wider transport and spatial planning.
+Territorial authorities and NZTA Waka Kotahi are also responsible for designing and regulating roads, though ORC collaborates with them in wider transport and spatial planning.

-At a national level, NZTA invests in public transport services and infrastructure through the NLTP and shapes the transport system through strategic frameworks and the GPS on land transport.
+At a national level, NZTA Waka Kotahi invests in public transport services and infrastructure through the National Land Transport Programme (NLTP) and shapes the transport system through strategic frameworks and the Government Policy Statement on land transport.